HenryMills/r1-connect-demo-phonegap/README.md

 ##### R1Push.foregroundNotification

-Notify when notification recevied when application was in foreground
+Notify when a push notification is recieved when the application is running in the foreground

 	document.addEventListener("R1Push.foregroundNotification", function(event) {
 		// event - object with full information about notification